Signiant/s3queue2blob/README.md

 # s3queue2blob

-Polls an SQS queue for S3 Put/Post/Copy events on a publicly available bucket and replicates to Azure blob storage with an azure pull.
+Polls an SQS queue for S3 Put/Post/Copy events on a publicly available bucket and replicates files listed in those events to Azure blob storage with an azure pull.

 ### Requirements
 - You must have an s3 bucket that allows read to everyone.